BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 It is important to remember that `sed` is a very complex tool that has been in use and constantly evolving for decades, and as for licensing reasons it has diverged on different platforms.
 Therefore `sed` on macOS may not work exactly the same as on Linux, this is the classic `BSD` vs `GNU` issue which we've already come across.
 For this workshop, we typically focus on GNU tools (Linux).
-If you are on OSX and find that some things don't quite work, please ask (or perform a Google search).
+If you are on macOS and find that some things don't quite work, please ask (or perform a Google search).

 `sed` is a very complex tool, and it is impossible to cover all its functions in this session.
 Here we will only show you the most common usage 1) printing select lines from a file, and 2) search-and-replace.